duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 Sass is similar to scss just without brackets and with indent.
 I think scss is better since any css code is also scss code.

-You can use assset path helpers in scss, instead of erb style `background-image: url(<%= asset_url 'logo.png' %>)` as it was underscored in erb, use hyphenated in sass `background-image: asset-url("logo.png")`. <s>But in recent Rails 4, you can use normal `url("logo.png")` </s> No, you can not use same tags, you need `asset-url`
+You can use asset path helpers in scss, instead of erb style `background-image: url(<%= asset_url 'logo.png' %>)` as it was underscored in erb, use hyphenated in sass `background-image: asset-url("logo.png")`. <s>But in recent Rails 4, you can use normal `url("logo.png")` </s> No, you can not use same tags, you need `asset-url`.
+Note that asset path `asset-path` does not work, you need to use assets url.

 Note that for coffeescript you need to add extension `customers.coffee.erb` and use this initialization file